FarhanShoukat/TravelGuide/README.md

 ## How to Run
 Create a new database in MySQL.
 Run ../master/projectdatabase.sql in that databse.
-Open ../master/model/DBHelper.php and change $DATABASE_NAME = 'projectdatabase'; to $DATABASE_NAME = '<your database name>';.
+Open ../master/model/DBHelper.php and change $DATABASE_NAME = 'projectdatabase'; to $DATABASE_NAME = '{your database name}';.
 Then set your MySQL port, user name and password at the end of this file in getMySqliConnection function.
 Now put view, model and controller folders to your Apache root directory.
-Then run "localhost:<Apache port number>//view/Home.php".
+Then run "localhost:{Apache port number}//view/Home.php".

 ## Contact